-The International Office, as part of its own due diligence19, reviews students' chosen institutions to ensure that their individual learning needs will be met.
+The International Office, as part of its own due diligence, reviews students' chosen institutions to ensure that their individual learning needs will be met.

-For study abroad within the European Higher Education Area (EHEA), the EHEA's First Cycle qualification descriptor20 provides a reference point for judging an overseas programme's equivalence to a UK undergraduate degree as defined within the Framework for Higher Education Qualifications21 (FHEQ).
-When selecting the modules to be taken abroad the academic department (with advice from the external examiner) determines the stage of the overseas provider's programme that equates most closely to the FHEQ level at which the
+For study abroad within the European Higher Education Area (EHEA), the EHEA's First Cycle qualification descriptor provides a reference point for judging an overseas programme's equivalence to a UK undergraduate degree as defined within the Framework for Higher Education Qualifications (FHEQ).
+When selecting the modules to be taken abroad the academic department determines the stage of the overseas provider's programme that equates most closely to the FHEQ level at which the student is to be assessed (typically level 5) and the alignment of module content and learning objectives with the relevant Edge Hill programme aims and learning outcomes.
+The European Credit Transfer System (ECTS) enables direct transfer of credit from an EHEA awarding institution where 1 ECTS credit equals 2 UK

-17'ASET Good Practice Guide for Work based and Placement Learning in Higher Education', ASET Work Based and Placement Learning Association, 2013), p.8 www.asetonline.org/wp-content/uploads/2017/09/ASET-Good-Practice-Guide-eWBPL.pdf.
+&lt;sup>12'ASET Good Practice Guide for Work based and Placement Learning in Higher Education', ASET Work Based and Placement Learning Association, 2013), p.8 www.asetonline.org/wp-content/uploads/2017/09/ASET-Good-Practice-Guide-eWBPL.pdf.